Reximus44/jurassic_park_map/README.md

 # Project Details

 This project is designed to be a mock representation of an interactive website to be used by guests visiting the hit new attraction Jurassic Park©.
-The site offers an interractive map that guests can use to access detailed information on the parks various attractions, as well as a virtual tour going over the finer points of the park including safety and accomodations for those still *on the fence* about buying tickets.
+The site offers an interractive map that guests can use to access detailed information on the parks various attractions and the current weather, as well as a virtual tour going over the finer points of the park including safety and accomodations for those still _on the fence_ about buying tickets.